Semiao91/CV/README.md

 Added a few animataions using basic Css.

+Fontawesome was used to supply some of the icons displayed.

 # To implement in the future

 Currently working with React Router to set the individual routes for the website.